David-Maisonave/SqliteFuzzyPlusExtension/README.md

 # SqliteFuzzyPlusExtension
-This SQLite extension is the ultimate library on [fuzzy](https://en.wikipedia.org/wiki/Fuzzy_logic) logic.
+This SQLite extension is the ultimate library on [fuzzy](https://en.wikipedia.org/wiki/Fuzzy_logic) logic for SQLite.
 - [Using SqliteFuzzyPlusExtension](#Using-SqliteFuzzyPlusExtension)
 - [Function List](#Function-List)
   - [Fuzzy Distance Functions](#Fuzzy-Distance-Functions)